tedkirkpatrick/474-14-1/Week1-Day1.md

  * Ted Kirkpatrick---instructor
  * Izaak Schroeder---Teaching Assistant, programmer extraordinaire

-Contact information is on the course home page.
+Contact information is on the course home page (URL below).

 ## Things you need to know about this course: